Free Things to Do in Ottawa

 Canada Aviation and Space Museum

 The Canada Aviation and Space Museum offers free admission every day from 4–5 PM.
-It's a short window, but the museum is well laid out and you can see the highlights in an hour — over 130 aircraft, the original Canadarm, and the nose section of the Avro Arrow.
+The museum houses over 130 aircraft, the original Canadarm, and the nose section of the Avro Arrow.

 - Free hours: Daily 4–5 PM